Alabama's 'Luv Guv' facing impeachment

 The commission referred the matter to the Montgomery County District Attorney's Office.
 If he's charged and convicted, Bentley could face decades in prison and fines.

-Bentley, through attorney William Athanas, maintained his innocence.
-"There's a great distance between probable cause and beyond a reasonable doubt," Athanas said.
+Bentley, through attorney William Athanas, maintained his innocence, with Athanas saying, "There's a great distance between probable cause and beyond a reasonable doubt."

 On to impeachment

-The House committee's parallel effort to investigate the governor hasn't been without its own drama.
+The House committee's effort to investigate the governor hasn't been without its own drama.
 The panel halted its probe in November when then-state Attorney General Luther Strange asked that his office be able to take over "related work."

 But in February, before the attorney general office's investigation was done, Bentley appointed Strange to the US Senate seat vacated by Jeff Sessions, whom President Donald Trump nominated to become attorney general of the United States.